dustinpfister/videoground/README.md

 ```
 ### Download a specific revision

+The latest is not always the greatest when it comes to many things with software, often things go in a direction in which there are just to many features packed into a single application.
+However when it comes to videoground the latest state of master might not always be stable regardless if I keep this minimal or not.
+It then might be a good idea to clone down a certain revision such as r4 for example.

-The latest state of master might not always be the best revision to go with.
-So then there is cloning down a certain revision such as r4.
-To do so the process is more or less the same I will just want to add the -b option when using the clone sub command of git.
-Wile doing so I might want to name a different name for the folder such as vgr4 or something to that effect if I am going to have more than one revision to work with.
+To install a specific revision number the process is more or less the same.
+I will just want to add the -b option when using the clone sub command of git.
+While doing so I might want to name a different name for the folder such as vgr4 or something to that effect if I am going to have more than one revision to work with on a system.

 ```
 $ git clone -b "0.4.0" --depth 1 https://github.com/dustinpfister/videoground vgr4